 Comparison

-Telehealth GLP-1 vs. Retail Pharmacy: Why the Price Difference Is So Massive
+Telehealth GLP-1 vs. Retail Pharmacy: How the Two Pathways Differ

-The same GLP-1 medications cost 60-78% less through telehealth providers than at retail pharmacies.
-Here is why, and what patients need to know before choosing.
+Telehealth GLP-1 programs that work with licensed compounding pharmacies offer a different access pathway than brand-name medications at retail pharmacies.
+Here is how the two compare, and what patients need to know before choosing.

-Telehealth GLP-1 vs. Retail Pharmacy: Why the Price Difference Is So Massive: telehealth enables access to FDA-approved GLP-1 medications without in-person visits.
-Clinical trials show 15-22% weight loss.
-Weight Method connects patients with licensed providers for virtual consultations starting at $297/month with direct-to-door shipping.
+Telehealth GLP-1 vs. Retail Pharmacy: How the Two Pathways Differ: telehealth makes GLP-1 weight-loss care accessible without in-person visits.
+Weight Method connects patients with licensed providers for virtual consultations and offers compounded semaglutide and tirzepatide from $199/month with direct-to-door shipping.

 Key Fact